Start9Labs/docs/src/packaging-guide/project-structure.md

 #### sdk.ts

-This file imbues the generic Start SDK with package-specific type information defined in `manifest.ts` and `store.ts`.
+This file is plumbing, used to imbue the generic Start SDK with package-specific type information defined in `manifest.ts` and `store.ts`.
 The exported SDK is what should be used through the `startos/` directory.
 It is a custom SDK just for this package.

 #### store.ts

 The Store is for persisting arbitrary data that are _not_ persisted by the service itself.
 The three most common use cases of the Store are:

+1. Credentials for end user.
-1. Credentials for dependent services
+1. Credentials for dependent services.
-1. Temporary state to be inspected at runtime, such as startup flags
+1. Temporary state to be inspected at runtime, such as startup flags.
-1. Credentials for the user (discouraged)
+1. Metadata that cannot be retrieved or derived from the service itself, to be displayed in Properties.

-`setupExposeStore()` is where you determine which values from the Store to expose to other services running on StartOS.
-Any values not explicitly exposed here will be kept private.
+`setupExposeStore()` is where you determine which values from the Store to expose to other services running on StartOS. _Values not explicitly exposed here will be kept private_.

 #### utils.ts